rjmarques/something-of-the-day/README.md

 export TF_VAR_account_id=<the id obtained from the last command>
 ```

-While we're at it we also need to specify where in the AWS cloud we will run the app.
+While we're at it we also need to specify where in the AWS cloud the app will be running.
 I picked London, as such I added the following variables to my `~/.bash_profile`:

 ```
 export TF_VAR_region=eu-west-2